97hongjun/RL-Forum/rl_forum/content/post/Epistemic Neural Networks/index.md

     Ian is a research scientist at DeepMind in Mountain View, working on the design of efficient agents.
     That means artificial intelligence systems that can learn to perform well in decision problems with a reasonable amount of experience and/or compute.
     Before DeepMind, Ian completed his PhD at Stanford under the guidance of Benjamin Van Roy, studied Maths at Oxford, and had a brief spell working at JPMorgan in credit derivatives.
-    For more information you can check out his website <a href="url" target="_blank" rel="noopener noreferrer">http://iosband.github.io</a>
+    For more information you can check out his website <a href="http://iosband.github.io">http://iosband.github.io</a>
 </p>

 ### Recording